MediaCrush/mediacrush.github.io/_posts/2013-12-23-The-right-way-to-encode-HTML5-video.md

 [ffmpeg](http://ffmpeg.org) and [ImageMagick](http://www.imagemagick.org).
 The latter is optional if you don't care about how we handle arbitrary image formats.

 Please note that **you cannot use your distribution-provided ffmpeg package**.
-You'll need the non-distributable libx264 to handle media on the web properly.
 [Read up](http://trac.ffmpeg.org/wiki/CompilationGuide) on compiling ffmpeg yourself and make sure you include libx264, fdk-aac, libmp3lame, libvpx, and libopus.
 Our servers and dev machines run Arch Linux and we just install the [ffmpeg-full](https://aur.archlinux.org/packages/ffmpeg-full/) package from the AUR.